 There are two main starters, and they have one main thing in common.
 Both start by summoning something that can send an Orcust Monster from your Deck to the Graveyard.
 Thankfully, Orcust are the perfect cards to do this to!
 They’re DARK for our slightly criminal friend Armageddon Knight, Machine-type for Scrap Recycler, or you can go old-school with Mathematician.
 What they’ll send depends on the other card in your hand, so let’s look at the differences between the combos.

 If you have Orcust Knightmare or Harp Horror in your hand, it’s not a brick like it is right now.
 In fact, you’re actually in luck.
 The Orcust monster you’ll be sending to the Graveyard is none other than Brass Bombard.
 Don’t laugh!
-While this tiny trumpet may not be useful in the current build of the deck, it’s a simple starter here.
+While this tiny trumpet may not have been useful in old builds of the deck, it’s a simple starter here.
 Use Bombard’s effect to summon the Orcust from your hand, then Link Summon Galatea.
 If you had Knightmare, it can send Harp now, and either way from there Harp will summon Cymbal Skeleton.
-Cymbal Links with Galatea to make Bardiche, and then revives her – we’ve reached our goal.
+Cymbal Links with Galatea to make Longirsu, and then revives her – we’ve reached our goal.

 Brass Bombard may be somewhat of an undesirable Garnet, but this combo has a lot of appeal as a more “pure” variant.
 A deck focusing on this combo will likely play 3 each of Harp Horror and Knightmare, which can make options like Orcustrated Return a lot more reliable.
 There’s also a lot of room for flexibility if you’re trying to get to a combo from a weird game state.